-Pizza stone option: This crust turns out especially great if you bake it on a hot pizza stone or pizza steel (I have this one) instead of a baking sheet.
+Pizza stone option: This crust turns out especially great if you bake it on a hot pizza stone or pizza steel (I have this one/affiliate link) instead of a baking sheet.
+I have always had good luck sliding the pizza with the parchment paper underneath onto the baking stone.
 The pizza will bake much faster on a hot surface, so keep an eye on it and reduce the cooking time accordingly.

 Grill option: This dough works great on the grill.
 Lay it carefully on the grates and avoid touching for the first minute of cooking.